How To Grow Green Onions

 If your soil is lacking, don't worry – you can still grow healthy green onions with the right organic amendments.

-Also Read: Backyard Adu Design
+Also Read: Small Backyard Bar Ideas

 Add compost, manure, or peat moss to improve soil structure and fertility.